 The Les Turner ALS Foundation, founded in 1977, is Chicago’s leader in research, patient care and education about ALS, serving the vast majority of people with ALS in the area, offering help and hope when it’s needed most.
 One of the nation’s largest, independent ALS organizations, the Foundation allocates all funds to local research, clinical care and support services for people with ALS in the Chicagoland area.
 The Foundation’s full spectrum patient service programs include: in-home consultations, support groups, equipment loans, grants and educational activities.
-The Foundation offers hope for a future without ALS by supporting the Les Turner ALS Research and Patient Center at Northwestern Medicine, bringing together three research laboratories and a multidisciplinary patient clinic under one umbrella.
+The Foundation offers hope for a future without ALS by supporting the Les Turner ALS Center, bringing together three research laboratories and a multidisciplinary patient clinic under one umbrella.

 The Mission of the Les Turner ALS Foundation is to: advance scientific research into the causes, treatments and prevention of ALS; provide people living with ALS, their families and caregivers exceptional clinical care and support services; and to increase awareness and education of ALS.